snarfgod/snarfdao/README.md

 # SnarfDAO

-SnarfDAO is a DAO that allows holders of SNARF to create and vote on proposals to send ETH from the DAO Treasury to a recipient address.
+SnarfDAO is a DAO that allows holders of SNARF to create and vote on proposals to send (mock)USDC from the DAO Treasury to a recipient address.

 ## Starting the project on localhost